MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/customize-the-app-launcher.md

     > [!TIP]
     > If you're creating a tile for a SharePoint site, navigate to that site, copy the URL, and paste it here.
 The URL of your default team site looks like this: `https://<company_name>.sharepoint.com`

-6. Enter an **URL of the image** for the tile.
+6. Enter a **URL of the image** for the tile.
 The image appears on the My apps page and app launcher.

     > [!TIP]
     > The image should be 60x60 pixels and be available to everyone in your organization without requiring authentication.